yhbyhb/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used two temporal (inter-frame) thresholding methods for remove false positives.

 The first one is using all detected bounding boxes of recent 3 frames.
 Then applying heatmap thresholding with 3.
 It gives relieving temporal jitters.

 The other one is thresholding change of centroid by comparing previous frame.
+The assumption of this method is that detected cars move in some boundaries between frames.
 32 pixel is used for thresholding.
 It removes most of difficult false positives.

 Here are detected bounding box images of three frames and their corresponding heatmaps.